 So, if you see mixed content warnings on your site, addressing the issue should be high on your priority list.

-- URLs to those files are hardcoded in the site
+- URLs to files are hardcoded in the site

-- Default configurations load these assets over HTTP
+- Default configurations load the assets over HTTP

 So, when a site gets updated to HTTPS those paths still link to the HTTP version.